inkitori/hangouts-bot/README.md

 # Hangouts Bot

-A bot for hangouts
+A bot for hangouts (but also the console)

 ## Running

 ### Setup

-Create a file named token.txt in hangouts with your google account's oauth login token(see hangups documentation) Then in console run "python -m the_bot" (python3.6+, tested/developed on 3.7)
+Create a file named token.txt in hangouts with your google account's oauth login token(see hangups documentation) If you want to use custom
+Then in console run "python -m the_bot" (python3.6+, tested/developed on 3.7)

+### Usage

+Then in console run "python -m the_bot" (python3.6+, tested/developed on 3.7)
+For the hangouts bot, wait untill

 ### Dependencies

 For using hangouts: hangups
-For loading items/rooms in RPG: googleapiclient, google_auth_oauthlib, google For GTP2 bot:
+For loading items/rooms in RPG: googleapiclient, google_auth_oauthlib, google For GTP2 bot: torch, pytorch-ignite, transformers

 ### Options